top of page

 Untitled design.png

-Museum.exe is a project I facilitated and directed to the best of my abilities as a game design student.
-It is a game that combines game design and museum design to a great extent - something that hasn't been done before and which is a work I'm proud of the most.
+Museum.exe is a project I facilitated and directed as a game design student.
+It is a game that combines game design and museum design to a great extent - something that hasn't been done before, and which is a work I'm proud of the most.

 Team: 5 People Software: Unity, Draw.io, Jira Roles: Facilitation, Management, Research, Design, Testing Duration: 17 Weeks